-In September 2020, the Board authorized a stock repurchase program providing for the repurchase of up to \$75.0 million of the Company's common stock.
-In August 2022, the Board approved a new \$40.0 million stock repurchase program ("August 2022 Stock Repurchase Program") and terminated the prior program, under which \$15.0 million remained available of the original \$75.0 million authorized.
-Purchases of the Company's common stock under the August 2022 Stock Repurchase Program may be made in the open market, including pursuant to a Rule 10b5-1 program, by block repurchases, in private transactions (including with related parties) or otherwise, from time to time, depending on market conditions.
+On September 16, 2020, the Board authorized a stock repurchase plan providing for the repurchase of up to \$75.0 million of the Company's common stock.
+Repurchases under the program may be made in the open market, including pursuant to a Rule 10b5-1 plan, by block repurchases, in private transactions (including with related parties) or otherwise, from time to time, depending on market conditions.
+The share repurchase program has no expiration date and may be suspended or discontinued at any time without notice.